base-org/web/apps/base-docs/docs/building-with-base/guides/onchain-generative-nfts.md

 By the end of this lesson you should be able to:

 - Programmatically generate and return json metadata for ERC-721 tokens
-- Deterministically construct unique svg art in a smart contract
+- Deterministically construct unique SVG art in a smart contract
 - Generate deterministic, pseudorandom numbers

 ---